A MiddleWeb Blog

 I see many teachers who spend a great deal of time talking about their family, hobbies, and personal lives.
 You are not trying to be their friend; this is more of a job interview.
 It is okay to want them to like you, but it is not okay to want to be their pal.
 Keep it short and sweet, but instill confidence that you are up to the job.

-Is the teacher going to be interested in them as individuals?
+Is the teacher going to be interested in me as an individual?

 This was, by far, the most common theme among all the responses I received.